yusriyahrahman/Yusriyah_Rahman_Portfolio/README.md

-# Personal Portfolio — Karanveer Singh Sidhu
+# Personal Portfolio — Yusriyah Rahman

 A modern, fully responsive personal portfolio built with **React** and **Tailwind CSS**, designed to showcase my **AI/ML research**, **software engineering skills**, and **projects** in a clean and professional way.